Protect Your Family With These Fire Prevention Tips

 Here are some additional ways to protect your home from fires and ensure it is the sanctuary your family deserves.

-Plus, avoid loose connections by checking the fit of the plug in the wall outlet.
+Plus, avoid loose connections by checking the fit of the plugin on the wall outlet.
 A poor connection between the plug and outlet can cause overheating and start a fire.

-If you have any issues or concerns with your electrical outlets, then don’t hesitate and call Snappy today.
+If you have any issues or concerns with your electrical outlets, then don't hesitate and call Snappy Electric, Plumbing, Heating, & Air today.
 We offer 24/7 service and can fix any electrical issues.

 Preparation is the key to success.
 Check all of your electronic equipment and wiring at least once a month.